phonedotcom/API-SDK-objc/docs/SWGPhonenumbersApi.md

 SWGPhonenumbersApi*apiInstance = [[SWGPhonenumbersApi alloc] init];

-// Update the settings for an existing phone number on your account [apiInstance replaceAccountPhoneNumberWithAccountId:accountId
+// Update the settings for an existing phone number on your account.
+[apiInstance replaceAccountPhoneNumberWithAccountId:accountId
               numberId:numberId
               data:data